matthew-james-brewer/exponentiation/README.md

 #include <iostream>

 int main() {
-	// Example using eint for integer exponentiation ExpMath::eint a(2);
+	// Example using eint for integer exponentiation (converts to floating points when exponentiating):
+	ExpMath::eint a(2);
 	ExpMath::eint b(3);
 	ExpMath::eint c(2);